 Sundays are kickass.
 Kickass plain and simple.
 But sometimes, as I lay in my bed, hungover from the responsibilities of the week and the wine from the weekend, I can get a little doomsday on my favorite day to be solitaire.
 After much thought (and the obvious realization that I’m not going to die alone) I have determined that there are four ways to solve the occasional Sunday sadness:

-- Move back in with my Mom each Sunday.
+Move back in with my Mom each Sunday.
 Do you remember when you were sick and your mom would carry all your pillows and blankets down to the couch to have a movie marathon?
 And she’d bring you medicine and your favorite foods and tend to your every need?
 There’s nothing better than the feeling of being taken care of by someone who loves you unconditionally.

-- Get a dog.
+Get a dog.
 Whenever I’m feeling lonely all I want is to cuddle with a dog.
 Maybe a Boston Terrier or something smallish so he could jump into bed with me and nap away the afternoon.
 I imagine he’d like to wrestle in the park and he’d enjoy when I read aloud to him.
 And like any good companion he would indulge me in my desire need to eat bacon for breakfast, lunch, and dinner.

 Find a boyfriend.
 The kind that would want to spend all day hanging out, getting coffee, and watching bad movies.
 He’d be content to avoid the world for the day unless we were feeling oddly ambitious and ventured across town for a boozy brunch and a walk along the river.

 Acquire a butler.
 Should I not be able to do any of the above, I’d at least like to get a butler to run out and get me coffee when I’m struggling too badly to put on an acceptable outfit for leaving the couch.
 That’s love too, right?

 Sleep-deprived female seeks sturdy umbrella for a dreary walk to work.
 Please be capable of withstanding the wind and not too big because I hate when people run into you with umbrellas wide enough for the Von Trapp family.
 Also seeking a large cup of coffee post-walk.
 Should be strong enough to get me through the morning onslaught of meetings and rich enough to defrost me after the torrent of weather I experienced this morning.
 Preference will be given to bottomless cups or coffee or those that can be administered via I.V.